kalbasit/shabka/rfcs/0001-shabka-usage-design.md

 The planned use cases are very simple for now, and can be described as this:

 * Usage on a NixOS system, with root access.
+  - Management of several hosts' configuration
+  - Management of several users per-host.
+  - Management of several users' configuration per-host.
+* Usage on a Darwin system, with root access.
-* Management of several hosts' configuration
+  - Management of several hosts' configuration
-* Management of several users per-host.
+  - Management of several users per-host.
-* Management of several users' configuration per-host.
+  - Management of several users' configuration per-host.

 The expected outcome is a tool well-documented, easy to use, that can fit easily inside an existing workflow of managing NixOS and home-manager configurations.
+The existing configurations would of course need to be tweaked to fit shabka's workflow.

 # Detailed design
 [design]: #detailed-design